 Forest Hills is a quiet picturesque retreat tucked away amidst dense foliage and trees.
-The property is perched high on a mountain overlooking miles and miles of forest.
+The property perches high on top of a mountain overlooking miles and miles of forest and an estuary in the distance.

-On the North West part of Forest Hills a promontory facing both the sea and the estuary, is the most beautiful site at Tala.
-21 centuries ago, Buddhist monks chose to build their homes here by excavating the basalt rock at the foot of the mountain.
-Perfectly hidden, yet unmistakenly built to to meditate with a scenic view.
+On the North West part of Forest Hills an escarpment facing both the sea and the estuary, is the most beautiful site at Tala.
+21 centuries ago, Buddhist monks chose to build their homes right at this spot.
+They excavated the basalt rock at the foot of the mountain perfectly hidden.
+Yet the location unmistakably meditates to the scenic view.

 The 5 meter high vaulted rooms are built out of earth stabilised blocks sourced from the site itself.
 This structure is able to withstand the massive loads of the earth above, with minimal means.
-This reduces the amount of reinforced concrete by 75%, reducing the embodied energy of the structures and therefore making them more environmentally friendly.
-The underground design keep the spaces naturally comfortable by using geothermal cooling
+It reduces the amount of reinforced concrete by 75%.
+Because the embodied energy of the structures is reduced, the construction is more environmentally friendly.
+Additionally, the underground design keep the spaces naturally comfortable by using geothermal cooling

 Tala Cave Homes